JulianNicholls/Modern-React-and-Redux/README.md

 ## Progress

-  307 - Beginning section 24 - Replacing Redux with Context
+  330 - More fun with hooks

 ## Differences from Stephen